nextcloud/documentation/developer_manual/classes/core/view.rst

     :returns string:

-    return the path to a local version of the filewe need this because we can't know if a file is stored local or not from outside the filestorage and for some purposes a local file is needed
+    return the path to a local version of the filewe need this because we can't know if a file is stored local or not fromoutside the filestorage and for some purposes a local file is needed

   .. php:method:: getLocalFolder($path)